trtufts/CS683/Homework 1/README.md

 Note: The cities are all coordinates in the unit square and the origin city is the first city generated.<br>
 When the problem is generated it prints out all the cities and roads.

+All of the code ends with a prompt for raw input.
+This means you can end the execution by hitting enter when it is done.
+I did this in case it is being run in a window that closes out right away so you can control when it will close the window.